xxrobone/talkpulse-cme/README.md

 - Sign in
 - Auth using JsonWebTokens
-- User email verification and reset password
+- User email verification and reset password (Verificatio will come from an email hiphopsthlm@gmail.com, using google mail)

 ### Posts (User signed in)
 - User can create, update and delete own posts